Spatial-Angular Attention Network for Light Field Reconstruction

-\textbf{Computational time.} For a 3D light field, the network takes about 53 seconds to reconstruct a $1\times97$ light field from $1\times7$ views of spatial resolution $960\times720$ ($16\times$ upsampling), i.e., 0.54s per view.
-For a 4D light field from Lytro Illum, it takes about 18 seconds to reconstruct a $7\times7$ light field from $3\times3$ views of spatial resolution $536\times376$ ($3\times$ upsampling), i.e., less than 0.36s per view.
-And the reconstruction of a $8\times8$ Lytro light field from $2\times2$ views ($7\times$ upsampling) takes less than 30 seconds, i.e., less then 0.5s per view.
-The above evaluations are performed on an Intel Xeon Gold 6130 CPU @ 2.10GHz with a NVIDIA Quadro GV100.
+The non-local attention involves outer product of large scale matrices, especially for the high-dimensional light field data.
+For this reason, the proposed network takes almost 15\% of its inference time on the SAAM.
+For the 3D light field from the MPI Light Field Archive~\cite{kiran2017towards}, the network takes about 51 seconds to reconstruct a $1\times97$ light field from $1\times7$ views of spatial resolution $960\times720$ ($16\times$ upsampling), i.e., 0.53s per view.
+For the 3D light field from the CIVIT Dataset~\cite{ICME2018}, the network takes about 126 seconds to reconstruct a $1\times193$ light field from $1\times13$ views of spatial resolution $1280\times720$ ($16\times$ upsampling), i.e., 0.65s per view.
+For a 4D light field from Lytro Illum, it takes about 17 seconds to reconstruct a $7\times7$ light field from $3\times3$ views of spatial resolution $536\times376$ ($3\times$ upsampling), i.e., about 0.35s per view.
+And the reconstruction of a $8\times8$ Lytro light field from $2\times2$ views ($7\times$ upsampling) takes about 30 seconds, i.e., about 0.5s per view.
+The parameter number of our SAA-Net is about 338K.
+The above evaluations are performed on an Intel Xeon Gold 6130 CPU @ 2.10GHz with an NVIDIA TITAN Xp.

-\textbf{Limitations.} Repetitive patterns in the input light field can cause multiple plausible responses in the non-local attention, leading to misalignments in the reconstructed light fields.
-A possible solution is to introduce a smooth term in the attention map to penalize the multiple responses.
+Although we apply a simple SVD decomposition to accerlate the network and compact the 3D tensor, the compression rate is limited by the rank of the matrices.
+Decomposing the attention map into the combination of small tensors~\cite{kolda2009tensor} might solve this problem in a more essential way.

-Although we have proposed a multi-scale reconstruction structure to alleviate the GPU memory cost, the SAAM will still eat up the GPU memory when dealing with an input light field with high spatial-angular resolution.
-For example, when reconstructing light fields from the CIVIT Dataset~\cite{ICME2018} ($1\times25$ input views of resolution $1280\times720$), we have to disassemble the 3D data into sub-light fields of resolution $25\times1280\times6$.
-Our investigation shows that the disassembling is harmful to the reconstruction quality.
-Decomposing a large tensor into the combination of small tensors~\cite{kolda2009tensor} will solve this problem in a more essential way.
+The another limitation of our proposed method is that repetitive patterns in the input light field can cause multiple plausible responses in the attention map, leading to misalignments in the reconstructed light fields.
+A possible solution is to introduce a smooth term in the attention map as in~\cite{wang2019learning} to penalize multiple responses.